 This identity is God's will

-This identity is according to the promise of life in CJ.
-When you find this identity, you find the genuine life Jesus came to provide, abundant, overflowing, meaningful.
-JC gives ID by reidentifying life, saying death is not final, destroying death, demonstrating genuine life and eternity through the gospel.
-For every person whose life has been shaped by this gospel, our ID has been refocused, we are new in ways that we never knew before.
+This identity is according to the promise of life in Christ Jesus.
+When you find this identity, you find the genuine, authenitic life Jesus came to provide, abundant, overflowing, meaningful.
+Jesus gives us identity by reidentifying life, saying that death is not final, destroying death, demonstrating genuine life and eternity through the gospel.
+For every person whose life has been shaped by this gospel, our identity has been refocused, we are new in ways that we never knew before.

-In our world, identity is a tough commodity.
-Almost 20 years ago, when Jan and I taught parenting classes in MI, met middle school teacher who told us of her "IALAC" exercise.
+In today's world, identity is a tough commodity.
+When Jan and I taught parenting classes in Michigan, we met a middle school teacher who told us of her "IALAC" exercise.
 I am loved and capable.
-Gave students a sheet of paper, draw self, wear around neck.
-Every time someone threatened self-esteem, self-worth, diminished ID, tear off part of paper.
-At end of day, some students had little more than the string around their necks left.
+She gave students a sheet of paper, asked them to draw a picture of self, and then wear it around their necks.
+Every time someone threatened self-esteem, self-worth, or diminished identity, they were to tear off part of paper.
+At the end of day, some students had little more than the string around their necks.

-World is like that.
-Hard to find spiritual ID in world, for world ridicules.
-Not easy to be Xn at school.
-Not easy to be Xn at work.
-Not easy to take gospel into our sphere.
-Easier to lose Xn identity when alarm rings tomorrow.
-But with ID, know whom have believed, are convicted, trusting.
+Our world is like that.
+It is hard to find spiritual identity in our world, for the world ridicules.
+It is not easy to be a Christian at school, at work.
+It is not easy to take the gospel into our spaces.
+It is easier to lose Christian identity when our alarm clock rings tomorrow.
+But when we have a clear view of our identity, we know whom have believed, are convicted, trusting.
 He is able to guard.
 He is able to protect.
 He is able to deliver.
 He is worthy of our trust, our faith.

 Paul writes to Timothy to remind him of his identity, who he is.
 Mother's Day reminds me, I have an identity.
 Physically, spiritually.
 Remember who you are--and keep on.
 When I recall my identity, I find empowerment, courageous love, and the will to go on: power, love, self-discipline.